exercism/v3/languages/csharp/exercises/concept/string-formatting/.docs/introduction.md

 ## String Interpolation

 Interpolated strings are prefixed with a `$` and include run-time expressions enclosed in braces.
 The format item has the following syntax: `$"{<interpolationExpression>}"`.
-They do away with the need for a separate listg of arguments.
+They do away with the need for a separate list of arguments.
 The result is functionally equivalent to the `String.Format()` mechanism.

 ```csharp
 var loadsOf = 55.5;